-Great for: bad knees, knee replacement, hips, and lower back pain, Plantar Fasciitis, heel spurs, arthritis, vein problems, bunions, flat feet, high arches, wide feet, Morton’s Neuroma.
+Best for: bad knees, knee replacement, hips, and lower back pain, Plantar Fasciitis, heel spurs, arthritis, vein problems, bunions, flat feet, high arches, wide feet, Morton’s Neuroma.

 Take strides of confidence because you’re going to be walking with ease and plenty of comfort.

 The Addiction is a sleek walker that has smooth and supple full-grain leather that’s durable and easy to maintain.
 It’s also been updated and now it’s available in suede as well.

 It has a lace-up closure with a padded tongue and collar for Achilles’ support and extra comfort next to your skin.

 There’s a padded tongue and collar that add to the cushioning around your ankle and Achilles tendon.

 The comes in a wide width, which would be very good if you have anything like bunions, some sort of metatarsalgia, hammertoes, claw toes, and things like that.

 This shoe also features a removable cushioned insole which has a deep heel cup to keep your foot in place.